 The circa 1912, 100,000 sq. ft. building, was designed by Buffalo architects Esenwein and Johnson.
 The building was fully restored by Larkin Development Group in 1999.

 Floors 1-4 are home to Emerson High School, an award winning Buffalo public high school with an emphasis on culinary arts.
 The school operates an open-to-the-public restaurant on the street level offering breakfast and lunch during the school year.

 The recently refurbished 6th floor includes a shared break room along with new carpet, lighting and paint.
 There are a variety of available suites on the 6th floor ranging in size from 350 sq. ft. to just under 1000 sq.ft.
 Floor plans of available suites may be downloaded on this page.

 598 Main Street

 This 28,000 sq. ft., 3 story building located at the corner of Main and Chippewa in downtown Buffalo.
-Approximately 1255 sq. ft. of prime ground floor retail/office space is available for lease.
+The building is fully leased.